 ARTI began installing larger capacity solar and back-up systems in Tanzania.
 Our most memorable systems are Nkundutsi and Gwanumpu Secondary Schools in Kigoma, a hospital for Geita Gold Mine, Solar Water for the Official Residence and Diplomatic Houses of the Canadian High Commission in Tanzania.

-ARTI is poised to install it’s first micro-grid in Tanzania in partnership with PowerGen and with financial support from the Tanzania Rural Energy Agency (REA).
-The micro-grid is scheduled to be in full operation by March 2016.
+ARTI’s first micro-grid in Tanzania was completed in partnership with PowerGen and with financial support from the Tanzania Rural Energy Agency (REA).

 ARTI began training rural farmers and entrepreneurs on how to produce charcoal briquettes from agricultural waste in 2007.
 The program got it’s first boost from the Ministry of Labour and Youth Employment, then from the Commission for Science and Technology (COSTECH).
 Other organizations, such as Norwegian Church Aid, Campaign for Female Education and the Jane Goodall Institute, plus many other churches and local organizations have supported training.
 In 2008, the World Bank, through the Biomass Energy Initiative for Africa (BEIA) funded a two year pilot that allowed for hundreds more of people to be trained.
 Further investment from the Energy and Environment Partnership (EEP) and the Nordic Climate Facility (NCF) has allowed us to scale up our training.